 A new way of thinking

 In my experience, what most people crave — and what I focus on here at Reckoneer — is the following:

-Building an outdoor businesses take advantage of systems thinking with the ultimate goal to make each race predictable, repeatable, and profitable without requiring your real-time presence.
+Building outdoor businesses take advantage of systems thinking with the ultimate goal of making each race you build predictable, repeatable, and profitable.

-In other words, we don’t trade time for money.
+In other words: don’t trade time for money.

-Instead, we invest our time upfront creating a valuable process for delivering memorable events and experiences.
+Instead, invest your time upfront creating a valuable process for delivering memorable events and experiences.

-We work hard now to continually reap the benefits later.
+You want to work hard NOW to continually reap the benefits LATER.

 Think about that for a moment.

-It is a concept that will take you some time to master.
+I understand that this concept may take you some time to master.

 Here is lesson #1: